 3. Allow yourself to get lost

-Perhaps decide to get off at a random station and see what you find.
+Perhaps decide to get off at a random station and see what you can find.
 Sticking to a strict route may be efficient for checking all the points off on your map, but you might be surprised to find that there’s more to a city than the travel sites tell you.
-Pull yourself away from only the areas every tourist sees and into the local culture.
-There are countless hidden gems all over the world, and a good traveler can usually find a few!
+Pull yourself away from the areas every tourist sees and into the local culture.
+There are countless hidden gems all over the world, and a curious traveler can usually find a few!

 4. Talk to Strangers

 Also, meeting people gives you contacts.
-This is great if you ever want to return, or if a person happens to be a the position to possibly present you with opportunities in the future (wink wink).
+This is great if you ever want to return, or if a person happens to be in a the position to possibly present you with opportunities in the future (wink wink).

 5. Try the food